Alcoholic Heart Disease

 The best way to prevent alcoholic heart disease is to moderate your drinking.
 Women should have no more than one standard drink per day, while men should limit themselves to one or two.

-You should also restrict binge drinking—defined as when women consume four standard drinks in two hours or less and when men consume five in the same time frame—which has been linked to heart arrhythmias.
+You should also restrict binge drinking—defined as when women consume four standard drinks in two hours or less and when men consume five in the same time frame—which has been linked to heart dysrhythmias.

 In addition to drinking less, there are other ways you can limit your risk of cardiovascular diseases, including: